The Ultimate Dog Conditioner Guide: Shine, Soften, Protect

 How Long Should Conditioner Sit on a Dog?

-Watching Caroline prepare Riley for the show, I noticed she always set a timer for exactly three minutes after applying conditioner.
-“Patience is the secret to results,” she’d say with a smile.
-I quickly realised this step wasn’t just about timing, it was essential for a healthy, shiny coat.
+As I watched Caroline get Riley ready for the show, I noticed she always set a timer for 3 minutes after applying conditioner.
+“Be patient and things will work out,” she’d say with a smile.
+I realized right away that this step wasn’t just about time; it was necessary for a healthy, shiny coat.

 Rinse-Out Conditioners: 3–5 Minutes